larsko/pure-masterlist/README.md

 # pure-masterlist
 Converts a Pure masterlist into XML.
 The tool outputs an XML file for organizations and one for persons, respectively.

+Note: This tool is entirely for educational purposes and should not relied on for production-ready data conversion.

 # Usage
 `python3 ml2xml.py <excel_file>`